TaylorMater/python-api-challenge/README.md

 ```

 When I run this, it returns `santa monica`.
 Notice that Santa Monica, Philippines is located at (10.12651, 126.04144).
 Off by about 5 degrees in both latitude and longitude.
 Citipy does not work as expected here, and I imagine it is due to some flaw in the  Maxmind data set that citipy is based off of.
 I haven't tested very many other data points and checked, because it's rather time consuming.

+I submitted the bug as an issue in GitHub.

+### WeatherPy Analysis

+Note that the functions to generate linear regressions do not impose units onto the y axis labels.
+I could probably set up a dictionary based off column names to set these, but I didn't figure it was worth it.
+Units are from the OpenWeather weather api's [standard unit selection](https://openweathermap.org/weather-data).

+For more in depth analysis for the various plots, check WeatherPy.ipynb in the scripts_and_notebooks directory.